-- Short Wools including the Poll Dorset, Ryeland and Suffolk
+- Short Wool including the Poll Dorset, Ryeland and Suffolk

-- Long Wools including the Border Leicester and Lincoln
+- Long Wool including the Border Leicester and Lincoln

 - Dual Purpose Breeds including the Corriedale, Dohne Merino, Polwarth and SAMM (South African Meat Merino)and traditional first cross (Merino x Border Leicester)

-- Carpet Wools including the Drysdale and Tukidale
+- Carpet Wool including the Drysdale and Tukidale

-- Prime Lamb Breeds including White Suffolk and Texel
+- Terminal breeds including White Suffolk, Poll Dorset and Texel

 Schools that wish to maintain a sheep enterprise need to select a breed suitable for their local climatic conditions, availability of shearers and accessibility of markets for any outputs.
 Schools are encouraged to keep plain bodied sheep that do not need mulesing.

 |Weight:||Varies with breed.
 35-90 kg but up to 150 kg for breeding rams.|

 |Age at adult size:||Approximately 2 years.|

 |Weight at birth:||Dependant on breed.